 A range of mobile apps can help you deepen your enjoyment of Grand National and boost your chances of success.
 Here’s a closer look.

 Horse Tracker is the first live sports tracking app ever created that synchronizes with live video.
 This helps you to keep your eye on the exact position of your horse using a second screen.
 Pretty neat and it is a fun way to expand your enjoyment of the event.

 More than 23 million people use this app, making it one of the leading options out there.
 Live streaming and betting is on offer, as well as some great deals and betting offers.
-If you’re looking for sports betting app to enjoy the action, this might be the one.
+If you’re looking for a sports betting app to enjoy the action, this might be the one.
 To use the Live Streaming service you will need to be logged in and have a funded account or to have placed a bet in the last 24 hours.
 Use the bet365 app to sign up.